Tales from the Gault: 10 of the Scariest Things about the Juvenile Legal System

 At least one in three youth in the juvenile legal system has a disability qualifying them for special education services under the Individuals with Disabilities Education Act (IDEA)—nearly four times the rate of youth in public schools.
 Less than half receive special education services while in custody.10

-- Miller himself, like many children in Miller resentencing hearings, was resentenced to die in 11
+- Miller himself, like many children in Miller resentencing hearings, was resentenced to die in prison.
+11

 That’s right, Evan Miller, who at 14 was the youngest person sentenced to life in prison without the possibility of parole in Alabama, and the one whose case we cite to in our pleas to free our own clients, was resentenced to LWOP.